aizvorski/gamess-build-manylinux/README.md

 ## How GAMESS is configured

-GAMESS has many configuration options; in the interest of portability, this process makes some significant assumptions.
+GAMESS has many configuration options; in the interest of portability, the build method here makes some significant assumptions.

 The biggest assumption is that the compiled binary would be run on a single machine only.
 GAMESS normally has a variety of methods to run on multiple nodes (MPI, sockets etc) but none of these are included here.
 However OpenMP is included, so this version would run efficiently on a single machine with potentially very large number of cores (64 or more).